tortoise/tortoise-orm/docs/CONTRIBUTING.rst

    CODE_OF_CONDUCT

-If you want to contribute check out issues, or just straightforwardly create PR.
+If you want to contribute, check out the issues, or just create a PR.

 Tortoise ORM is a volunteer effort.
 We encourage you to pitch in and join the team!